M Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Comparable Sales: Increased by 1.8%, significantly above the guidance of a decline of 2.5% to flat.
+• Comparable Sales: Increased by 1.8%, significantly above guidance of a decline between 2.5% to flat.

 2. Strategic Updates and Business Highlights

-• Bold New Chapter Strategy: Continued execution led to positive comparable sales for Macy's and Bloomingdale's, with Bloomingdale's achieving a notable 9.9% growth.
+• Bold New Chapter Strategy: Continued execution led to positive comparable sales for Macy's and Bloomingdale's, with Bloomingdale's achieving a 9.9% growth in Q4.

-• Customer Engagement: Record Net Promoter Score achieved, indicating strong customer satisfaction and engagement.
+• Customer Engagement: Record Net Promoter Score achieved, reflecting improved customer satisfaction.

 3. Forward Guidance and Outlook